learnapollo/learnapollo/content/tutorial-react-native-exponent/rne-03.md

 ### Nested Queries

 Now that we saw query variables in action we can focus on displaying the pokemons of a given trainer.
-We will use the a React Native ListView as it is the most pragmatic way to display a list of elements in a mobile app, while being performant out of the box.
+We will use a React Native ListView for that.

 Each Row will render a `PokemonListItem` component that you can find in `screen/PokemonsListScreen/components/PokemonListItem.js` to display the individual pokemons: